 Stephen started his teaching career in 2014 by teaching History and Kiswahili up to 2018.
 He served as the class teacher for Form 4.
 Stephen’s desire to change his teaching environment and gain more experience, landed him at Esunga Mission School in Maseno.
 While there, he served as the Class teacher for Form Two.

 Stephen then secured a teaching chance at the amazing Kijana Global Innovation School in January, 2021, after a successful interview.
-He teaches Kiswahili and Environmental activity in Grade One, English, Art and Craft and Movement in Grade Two and Religious Activity in Grade Three.
+He teaches Kiswahili and Environmental activity in Grade One, English, Arts and Crafts, Movement in Grade Two and Religious Activity in Grade Three.
 He says that these are his favorite subjects, and that he enjoys teaching the students here.

 While at this impressive Kijana Global Innovation School, he enjoys its uniqueness, especially the best international learning and teaching materials available.
 The school also has modern spacious classes, with dedicated and innovative teachers who ensure that the students get quality education as they discover, become explorative and innovative.

 He is very grateful to the Kijana President Mr. James P. Cummings and his team for bringing this important educational investment to Sabatia in Western Kenya.
 “A school is like an industry which runs the economy of an area.
 So many young people have gotten employment opportunities here as teachers or other support staff.
 He says that he is happy and privileged to be a teacher at this great global school.”